surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Global Parameter

 It is a flat file data in JSON format which can be used to manipulate, control and set predefined values based on login.
-Bi+ allows to organize the data from database as per customer requ
+Bi+ allows to organize the data from database as per customer requirement

 ## Create  Global Parameters